RealOrangeOne/theorangeone.net/content/posts/arch-revert-to-date.md

 To revert, just restore the backup of the pacman mirrorlist, and re-run the above pacman command.

 ## Outdated Packages
 Generally, having out of date packages on your system is a bad idea.
-Not only for security reasons, but stability and compatability.
+Not only for security reasons, but stability and compatibility.
 [The article](https://www.ostechnix.com/downgrade-packages-specific-date-arch-linux/) goes through a couple more too.